Elementary equivalence and diffeomorphism groups of smooth manifolds: Introduction

-From diffeomorphism groups, we will later be able to interpret differentiable maps between Euclidean spaces, and hence smooth manifolds embedded in Euclidean spaces.
-This observation, combined with Theorem~\ref{thm:mfd} and Proposition~\ref{prop:homeomorphic}, implies the following.
+From the first order theory of diffeomorphism groups, we will later be able to interpret differentiable maps between Euclidean spaces, and hence smooth manifolds embedded in Euclidean spaces.
+This observation, combined with Theorems~\ref{thm:mfd} and~\ref{thm:homeomorphism type-intro} lets us express the existence of exotic smooth structures on any particular underlying manifold.